Skip to content

 Standard Synchronization: Uses the existing P2P synchronization protocols without special infrastructure optimizations.

-Experimental Features: Provides a testing ground for concepts like always-online availability and backup storage in a P2P context.
+Experimental Features: Provides a testing ground for concepts like always-online availability, backup storage, and content publishing in a P2P context.

 The planned production model will implement session-based key sharing: